valentynkt/BackendGarden/content/notes/Database Backed Queue.md

 ## How It Works

 Using a Starbucks example, the two most critical requirements are asynchronous processing and persistence.
-In this scenario:
+In this scenario, the process flow is as follows:

-The diagram illustrates the process flow:

 1. **Cashier**: Creates a new order in the database-backed queue.
-2. **Coffee Maker**: Picks up the new order, update state to IN_PROGRESS
+2. **Coffee Maker**: Picks up the new order, updates the state to IN_PROGRESS.
-3. **Coffee Maker Response**: Processes it, and updates the status to done.
+3. **Coffee Maker Response**: Processes the order and updates the status to DONE.
 4. **Customer**: Picks up the completed order.

 ![[9ec6440f-9fd5-40c2-b32f-36b3caaac3e7_1262x770.webp]]

 ## Pros and Cons

 > [!success] Pros